deanz93/cookiecutter-flask/{{cookiecutter.project_slug}}/README.md

 cd {{cookiecutter.project_slug}}
 celery -A config.celery_app worker -l info
 ```

-Please note: For Celery's import magic to work, it is important _where_ the celery commands are run.
-If you are in the same folder with _manage.py_, you should be right.

 To run [periodic tasks](https://docs.celeryq.dev/en/stable/userguide/periodic-tasks.html), you'll need to start the celery beat scheduler service.
 You can start it as a standalone process: